AllanOricil/esp32-mfa-authenticator/README.md

 7. Remove the touch properties from `config.yml`, save it and put it back on the board.
 8. Press the `RST` button once more, and now verify that the calibration flow isn't triggered anymore.

+> [!WARNING]
-> **WARNING:** the pin screen won't work if you did not calibrate the touch sensor using the orientation described above in step 4.
+> The pin screen won't work if you did not calibrate the touch sensor using the orientation described above in step 4.

 ### 📚 How to register TOTP Secrets without inserting the SD card into a computer